alphagov/pp-development/README.md

 A Performance Platform development environment that uses [alphagov/pp-puppet](https://github.com/alphagov/pp-puppet) to provision you a virtual machine.

+## DEPRECATED: Moving to pp-puppet

+All the scripts and setup tools in this repo are being moved to [pp-puppet](https://github.com/alphagov/pp-puppet).
+This repository should no longer be used.

 ## Host machine prerequisites

 - [Vagrant](http://www.vagrantup.com/) (note that vagrant >=1.4 is required to use VirtualBox >=4.3)